AlanoSong/MiniThing/README.md

 - Enviroment: Visual Studio 2022 + QT 5.14.2

 ## 3. To be added
-- CMake build
 - Display more file info
+- Perfermance enhance
 - Fix bugs
-- Perfermance enhance
+- CMake build
+- Graceful Qt UI

-## 3. Participate in contributing
+## 4. Participate in contributing
 - Fork this repository
 - Create a new Feature_xxx branch
 - Submit the code